paulrobertlloyd/paulrobertlloyd-v4/src/_content/presentations/2017-06-30-patterns_day.md

     A city with such a layout exists.
 It is called [Brasília](https://en.wikipedia.org/wiki/Bras%C3%ADlia), and it is the capital of Brazil.
 You might have thought Brazil’s capital was Rio de Janeiro, and indeed it was until 1960.
 A coastal city, Rio was seen as vulnerable to attack, and the country’s republican constitution – dating back to 1891 – stated that the capital should be moved to a more central location.
 - image: /images/2017/06/patterns_day/3.jpg
   notes: |
     It wasn’t until [Juscelino Kubitschek](https://en.wikipedia.org/wiki/Juscelino_Kubitschek) became President in 1956 however, that its construction would finally be ordered.
-His election campaign promised <q>fifty years of prosperity in five</q>, and building a new capital was a key pledge.
+His election campaign promised “fifty years of prosperity in five”, and building a new capital was a key pledge.

     While the constitution originally mandated moving the capital for defensive reasons, such a move made little sense in the 1950s.